 Allen Ansari, Yongjun Chu and Solange Garcia de Alford

-INTRUDUCTION
+INTRODUCTION

 Kobe Bryant is one of the greatest basketball players in the history of National Basketball League.
-He scored 38,024 point over 20 years of his professional career and won 5 NBA championships.
+He shot 38,024 points over 20 years of his professional career and won 5 NBA championships.
 He took a lot of shots.
 Some went in the basket, while other didn’t.
-By identifying what factors affect his scoring potential, we may be able to predict or classify whether his next shot will get in the basket.
+By identifying factors affecting his scoring potential, we may be able to predict or classify whether his next shot will get in the basket.
 The potential findings may be interesting and beneficiary to those current or future NBA players who want to improve their scoring potential of a shot.
 In this paper, our goal is to generate at least 2 models to best predict the shots made by Kobe Bryant on 5,000 occasions, based on the detained information about the rest of shots he took during his career.
-Specifically, we will build two different prediction models: Logistic Regression Model and Linear Discriminant Analysis (LDA) model with cross-validation using a training partition to derive the rule of the models’ algorithms and a test partition of the data to apply classification rules and predict the result of 5,000 shots made but with outcomes unknown.
+Specifically, we will build two different prediction models: a Logistic Regression Model and a Linear Discriminant Analysis (LDA) model with cross-validation using a training partition to derive the classification rules of the model’s algorithms and a test partition of the data to apply the classification rules to predict the result of 5,000 shots made but with outcomes unknown.

 MATERIAL AND METHODS